-Born on 17th February 1961 in Bridlington; Angela is the Daughter of Andre Eagle, a print worker, and the late Shirley Eagle.
+Born on 17th February 1961 in Bridlington, Angela is the daughter of Andre Eagle, a print worker, and the late Shirley Eagle.
 Educated at Formby Comprehensive High School Angela went on to study at St Johns College, Oxford where she was awarded with a BA(Hons) in Politics, Philosophy and Economics.
-She was also the chair of the Oxford University Fabian Society (1980-1983).
-On leaving University Angela worked for CoHSE (now Unison) as a researcher (1984), press officer (1986) before becoming the Parliamentary liaison officer (1987).
+On leaving University Angela worked for CoHSE (now Unison) as a researcher, press officer and then Parliamentary liaison officer.

 Angela has been an active member of the Labour Party since she first joined aged 17 in 1978 and has since held various positions in the party.
 She was elected to the Party’s National Women’s Conference in 1989 and chaired the National Conference of Labour Women in 1991.
 From 1989 until 1991 Angela was the constituency party secretary for Peckham in South London before being selected as the Labour Party candidate for the constituency of Wallasey.
 Angela was first elected to Parliament in the 1992 general election when she defeated the then Minister for Overseas Development at the Foreign Office, Lynda Chalker, by 3,809 votes to become the first ever Labour Member of Parliament for Wallasey.
 Angela paid full tribute to Baroness Chalker during her maiden speech to Parliament whom she described as a ‘popular and well respected MP’.

 Following the 2010 general election the Tory-led Coalition took the keys to Number 10 and the Labour Party was in opposition.
 Angela came joint fourth in the Labour Party’s shadow cabinet election and was appointed to the role of Shadow Chief Secretary to the Treasury by the new party leader Ed Miliband.
 In a reshuffle in October 2011 Angela was moved to the position of Shadow Leader of the House.
-In 2013, Angela became Chair of the Labour Party.
+In September 2015 she was appointed as Shadow Secretary of State for Business, Innovation and Skills, a position she held until June 2016.
+She has since served on the backbenches, and has campaigned on issues such as cuts to disability benefits and NHS services across the Wirral.

 Angela has an identical twin sister Maria, who, having been elected as Member of Parliament for Liverpool Garston in 1997 gave Angela and Maria the unique status of being the first twins elected as MPs and later the first twins serving as Ministers of State.
 They also have a younger brother Andrew.